nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Parameters - `INDEX`

-* `INDEX` refers to the index number shown in the displayed person list.
+* `INDEX` refers to the index number shown in the displayed contact list.
 * `INDEX` must be a positive integer 1, 2, 3, ...

 Example(s):